|Middle Tennessee District Fair sponsored by Lawrenceburg Rotary|

 1. Drivers must have and present, upon request, a valid state driver’s license.

-2. No one under 18 years of age may participate as a driver.
+2. No one under 18 years of age may be in the pit or participate as a driver.

 3. Derby will be 1980 model and later cars only.